How to Configure Smart Mesh in Nebula – Setup, Monitoring, and Troubleshooting

 Site-wide > Devices > Access Point > "Specific AP"

-Then edit the Smart-Mesh and chose the main root AP for this repeater AP.
+Then edit the Smart-Mesh and choose the main root AP for this repeater AP.

 mceclip2.png